Arizona Employment Law AttorneysRequest your consultation

 The EEOC mediation process is informal and voluntary.
 A neutral third party will serve as the mediator to help you and your employer attempt to reach a settlement agreement in your discrimination claim.
 The mediator is not a judge and will not dictate the terms of your settlement agreement.
 If your mediation is not successful, your claim is not compromised, and you will move on to the next step in the EEOC process.

 There are many benefits to EEOC mediation, and perhaps one of the most significant benefits is that if your mediation is successful, you will be spared the time and expense of litigation.
 In mediation, you can also help to design your settlement agreement.
 For example, if it is important to you that your employer acknowledge its discriminatory policies and change them, you may ask for that to be part of the agreement.

 You can also sign mutual confidentiality agreements with your employer so that the terms of your negotiations and agreement will not be disclosed to anyone.
 Mediation is less formal than litigation, and you will get a chance to tell your employer things that you want them to hear.
 There is no cost involved in mediation through the EEOC.
 As mentioned above, if you and your employer do not agree to settlement terms, you are free to continue to pursue your claim.

 EEOC Mediation Attorney

 If you have suffered workplace discrimination, litigation is not your only option.
-Contact an Arizona employment attorney at the Zoldan Law Group PLLC to schedule a consultation.
+Contact an Phoenix employment attorney at the Zoldan Law Group PLLC to schedule a consultation.
 We will go over the facts of your case and existing evidence.
 We will discuss your recovery options, including whether or not a mediation attempt is right for you and your employer.